 2. Make Your Home Smart

 Make your home smart and energy-efficient with smart home devices.
 Smart lighting or smart heating and cooling etc. can significantly help decrease energy waste.
-Smart technology doesn’t have to be expensive; for example, smart AC controllers can work with any air conditioner and equip it with smart features.
+Smart technology doesn’t have to be expensive; for example, smart AC controllers can work with any ductless air conditioner and equip it with smart features, while smart thermostats can be paired with ducted HVAC systems.
 Utilizing geofencing, scheduling, automation, condition-based triggers, and more features, you can easily enhance your comfort and save energy.
+Here’s how you can cut down on your AC bills using Cielo smart AC controllers.

 3. Use of Home Assistants (Alexa/Google Home)